vaclav/voicemenu/README.md

 Sample
 ------
 A few sample voice menu definitions can be found in the Sandbox module.
 These can be located in the "Project" tool window positioned on the left side of the screen.
-Double-click on them to have them open in teh editor.
+Double-click on them to have them open in the editor.
 Then you will be able to edit your voice menu definitions.

 Before generation, you need to select the generation target (Java, XML, HTML etc.).
 Do the following:
 1. Navigate to the top of the editor of your voice menu definition